Modified on: 27/04/2022

 The feminisation method is based on the hormonal modification of a female cannabis plant to produce pockets of pollen.
 When this plant fertilises a female one, one thing is sure: the marijuana seeds that will be born will only have female chromosomes!

-It means that cannabis plants born from feminised seeds have over 90% chance of being female, producing THC-rich flowers.
+It means that cannabis plants born from feminized seeds have over 90% chance of being female, producing THC-rich flowers.

-Would you like to add the best BSF Seeds feminised seeds to your collection (remembering that growing cannabis is prohibited in the UK)?
+Would you like to add the best feminized seeds BSF to your collection (remembering that growing cannabis is prohibited in the UK)?